Desperate search for survivors after apartment building collapses in Iowa

 Part of a red brick building on the city’s Main Street collapsed at around 5pm Sunday, with stunning photos showing at least one-fourth of the structure’s units destroyed.
 As of Monday morning, a total of eight people had been rescued from the wreckage.

-Authorities found a gas leak after the collapse, Mr Carlsten said, and water also had leaked throughout the floors of the structure.
+Authorities found a gas leak after the collapse and water also had leaked throughout the floors of the structure.
 Rescue crews from the Iowa and Illinois Quad-Cities region are expected to wrap up operations today before entering the recovery phase of their response.

+Building resident Lexus Berry told The Quad-City Times that she narrowly escaped but her wife and cats became trapped as the building collapsed.
+Ms Berry had just taken pictures of a separation between a wall and the bathroom doorway before she tried to make it to safety.

+“We both grab our cats, she grabbed one, I grabbed one, got to the door,” Ms Berry told the outlet.
+“I watched her, and everything just fell down and everything fell on top of me, and I barely made it out the door … There was nothing left where I was standing at.
+Everything else was gone.”

-Recounting the moments leading up to the collapse, second-floor resident Robert Robinson told The Quad-City Times he walked outside for a smoke break and went back in as alarms went off.
+Recounting the moments leading up to the collapse, second-floor resident Robert Robinson also told the Times that he walked outside for a smoke break and went back in as alarms went off.

 “When we started to go back in the lights went out,” he told the newspaper.
 “All of a sudden everybody started running out saying the building collapsed.
 I’m glad we came down when we did.”